 The climate is sunny and dry.
 The average temperature is 32 °C (90 °F), with a minimum ranging between 22 °C (72 °F) and 23 °C (73 °F) and a maximum that can easily exceed 34 °C (93 °F).
 Rainfall is most common during the winter and rainy seasons that occur July-October.

 The vegetation around the hills is desert, with cacti, prickly pears, yaks, and guamaches.
-The fauna is diverse, including desert lizards, rabbits, rattlesnakes, and coral.
+The fauna includes desert lizards, rabbits, rattlesnakes, and coral.

-Coche Island (Isla de Coche) is one of three islands forming the Nueva Esparta State of Venezuela, located in the Caribbean Sea between Isla Margarita and the mainland.
+Coche Island (Isla de Coche) is one of three islands forming the Nueva Esparta State of Venezuela, located between Isla Margarita and the mainland in the Caribbean Sea.
 The island was discovered in 1498 by Christopher Columbus, populated by the Waika Rio indigenous people.

 The first efforts to settle Coche were made in the early 16th century.
-There was a previous population of refugees originating from the city of Nueva Cádiz, which was destroyed by a tropical storm on Cubagua Island.
-As a result, all settlers, mostly the pearl daughters, abandoned Isla Coche in 1574.
+A previous population of refugees originated from the city of Nueva Cádiz, which was destroyed by a tropical storm on Cubagua Island.
+As a result, all settlers abandoned Isla Coche in 1574.
 The subsequent successful settlement took place in the 19th century, and Coche is still inhabited from this date.

 Coche Beach, or Playa La Punta, is located along an extensive sandy tongue at the northwestern tip of Coche Island.
 It is a world-famous destination for kitesurfing and windsurfing.

 Towns on Coche are San Pedro de Coche, El Bichar, Guinima, El Amparo, El Guamache, and La Uva.
 The economy depends mainly on tourism.